 Investing in a Car Designed to Help Senior Drivers

 Along with keeping up with medical examinations and health to ensure safe driving, you can also ensure your senior driver’s safety by investing in a car that makes them comfortable and protected.
 Features that come in a vehicle made safer for senior drivers include:

 Eliminated Blind Spots: Vans and trucks offer little mirror view, causing an elderly driver to have to turn all the way around to change lanes due to exaggerated blind spots.
 Invest in a vehicle that has virtually zero blind spots so that mirrors can be used to make driving decisions.

 Low Tint: Especially if your loved one is developing gradual loss of eyesight, make sure that the vehicle has a low tint so that during hours of low light, they are still able to make driving decisions based on trusted vision.

 Safety Features: Although most vehicles currently come manufactured with airbags and seatbelts, make sure that these functions work properly in a senior loved one’s car to make sure that if the worst happens, your loved one has the best chance of survival.

 Choosing a Senior Caregiver Referral Service

 One of the best things that you can do to ensure that your elderly loved one stays safe behind the wheel of their vehicle is to decide upon a senior home caregiver.
-Home caregivers are much more than a person to make sure that a patient takes medication.
+Home caregivers are much more than a person to make sure that a client takes medication.
 They help seniors tend to day to day activities, including driving.
-Seniors don’t want to have to give up freedoms when they aren’t ready to, and a home caregiver allows your family member to have the independence they need and want without compromising.
+Seniors don’t want to have to give up freedoms when they aren’t ready to and a home caregiver allows your family member to have the independence they need and want without compromising.
 Ready to see if a caregiver is right for your family?
 Call Florida First Senior Home Care today at 561-771-5980 or contact us on our website.